Frencil/galaxy_of_nuclides/docs/Architecture.md

 ### A Closer Look at Dataset Structure

-Here's a further annotated breakdown of the dataset group
+Here's a further annotated breakdown of the dataset group.

 ```html
 <g dataset>